Introduction to Zendesk integration

 Beside the note, Nicereply will “automatically” set up the custom field and save CSAT/CES/NPS rating value – see left panel on following screenshot:

-Note: you can enable/disable push of CSAT rating value into ticket custom field in the survey settings.
+You can enable/disable push of CSAT rating value into ticket custom field in the survey settings.

 3. Ticket backlink